meshcloud/meshcloud-docs/docs/meshcloud.project-metering.md

 #### Cost Center

-When Meshcloud is used inside a company, cloud resources may have to be billed to different cost centers of the company.
+When meshcloud is used inside a company, cloud resources may have to be billed to different cost centers of the company.
 You can configure a default cost center for your meshCustomer, which will initially be applied to your meshProjects.
 It can also be changed per meshProject.

 ## Reviewing Metering Data